So you’ve got your emergency fund taken care of — great! Now what?

 Once you’ve met those two basic prerequisites, you’re going to be spoiled for choice when it comes to selecting a brokerage account.
 There are tons of options out there, even for people who never want to set foot inside a brokerage house.
 Like other financial services, most brokerages let you set up everything online these days, and you can simply link up your existing checking or savings account to fund a new brokerage account.

 So, what should you be looking for in a brokerage account?

-Find a brokerage account with low or no fees.
+- Look for a brokerage account with low fees or no fees.

 For example, Scottrade charges $7 for most trades, which is fairly low by industry standards.
 But if you’re only trading $100 at a time, that fee will eat up 7% of your investment, plus another 7% when you sell it later.)
 Anything over 1%, and you should keep looking.